 School Uniform is compulsory at our Academy.
-Wearing school uniform helps to create a feeling of belonging to the school and sets the tone for a good work-place atmosphere.
-Children wear a school polo shirt, available from the school office in one of 6 vibrant colours - snow white, lime green, sunshine yellow, royal purple, very raspberry and happy turquoise.
+Wearing school uniform helps to create a feeling of belonging to the school and sets the tone for a good workplace atmosphere.
+Children wear a school polo shirt, available from the school office in one of 6 vibrant colours - tangy orange, lime green, sunshine yellow, royal purple, very raspberry and happy turquoise.
 Children may wear any colour on any day, but they must wear a school polo shirt.
-We're sorry, but children aren't permitted to wear
+We're sorry, but children aren't permitted to wear jewellery at school, including earrings.

-It is really unhealthy for children to come to school overly dressed in warm Children weather. are school and unnecessary layers (vests, leggings, shirts and jumpers) will cause children to overheat.
+It is really unhealthy for children to come to school overly dressed in warm weather.
+Children are very active in school and wearing unnecessary layers (vests, leggings, shirts and jumpers) will cause children to over-heat.
 It also increases the chances of items getting lost as they remove extra layers to cool down.
-Please dress you child appropriately for the weather.
+Please dress your child appropriately for the weather.
 In turn, we'll help them to stay healthy (including empowering them to take clothes off and put them back on again when either too hot or too cold).